The Best Things in Life Are Free (Ray Henderson song): In film and television

-The song was included in both film adaptations of Good News, in 1930 and 1947; the 1947 film featured the song several times, sung by June Allyson, Mel Tormé, and Peter Lawford.
+The song was included in both film adaptations of Good News, in 1930 and 1947; the 1947 film featured the song several times, sung by June Allyson, Mel Tormé, and Peter Lawford, who sang it in French.

 The film The Best Things in Life Are Free (1956), about DeSylva, Brown and Henderson, was named after the song and featured it with a version sung by Sheree North (dubbed by Eileen Wilson).

 In an episode of The Muppet Show, a group of kleptomaniac prairie dogs sang the song as they looted the set.

 The song was sung by Bonnie Bedelia in the 1969 Sydney Pollack film They Shoot Horses, Don't They?

-Robert Morse performed the song in the Mad Men (season 7) episode "Waterloo" (May 25, 2014), in a dream sequence.
+Musical theater star Robert Morse sang and danced to the song in the Mad Men (season 7) episode "Waterloo" (May 25, 2014), in a dream sequence set after his character Bertram Cooper has died.

 Also featured in the film Nanny McPhee Returns during the piglet feeding in the beginning of the movie.
 Sung by Bing Crosby.

 Season 2 of The White Lotus features the song twice.
 In episode 2, "Italian Dream," Beatrice Grannò performs it at a piano, in character as "Mia."
 Sam Cooke's version plays over the final scene of episode 7, season finale "Arrivederci."

 The 2007 video game BioShock makes use of the Ink Spots cover throughout its narrative.